St Mary's Hospital, London: Development of the hospital

 The original block of St Mary's Hospital in Norfolk Place was designed by Thomas Hopper in the classical style.
 It first opened its doors to patients in 1851, the last of the great voluntary hospitals to be founded.
 Among St Mary's founders was the surgeon Isaac Baker Brown, a controversial figure who performed numerous clitoridectomies at the London Surgical Home, his hospital for women, and who "immediately set to work to remove the clitoris whenever he had the opportunity of doing so."
 It was at St Mary's Hospital that C.R.
 Alder Wright first synthesized diamorphine in 1874.

 The Clarence Memorial Wing, designed by Sir William Emerson and built with its main frontage on Praed Street, opened in 1904.
 It was at the hospital that Alexander Fleming discovered penicillin in 1928.
 Fleming's laboratory has been restored and incorporated into a museum about the discovery and his life and work.
 (Note: The museum is open to the public from Monday to Thursday from 10am to 1pm and can be visited by appointment outside of these times.
 The museum is a member of the London Museums of Health & Medicine.)

 The private Lindo wing, where there have been several royal and celebrity births, opened in November 1937; it was financed by businessman and hospital board member Frank Charles Lindo, who made a large donation before his death in 1938.
+Also in 1937 the Lewis Carroll Ward for children was opened by the Queen.
+The ward was decorated with tile panels depicting scenes from Carroll's Alice in Wonderland.
+The tiles, which were made by Carter & Co., were shaped like jigsaw pieces rather than square, making them unusual.

 Following the 1944 publication of a report by Sir William Goodenough advocating a minimum size for teaching hospitals, and following the formation of the National Health Service in the 1948, several local hospitals became affiliated to St Mary's Hospital.
 These included Paddington General Hospital, the Samaritan Hospital for Women and the Western Eye Hospital.

 In the 1950s, Felix Eastcott, a consultant surgeon and deputy director of the surgical unit at St Mary's Hospital, carried out pioneering work on carotid endarterectomy designed to reduce the risk of stroke.
 Paddington General Hospital closed and relocated services to the Paddington basin site in November 1986 and, in common with the other London teaching hospitals who lost their independence at that time, the medical school of St Mary's Hospital merged with that of Imperial College London in 1988.

 In 1987, as part of on-going rationalisation within the NHS, the hundred-year-old Paddington Green Children's Hospital was closed down, the listed buildings sold off and its services absorbed into St Mary's.